-If a firewall policy is configured for proxy-based inspection then a mixture of flow-based and proxy-based inspection occurs.
-Packets initially encounter the IPS engine, which uses the same steps described in UTM/NGFW packet flow: flow-based inspection to apply single-pass IPS, Botnet checking, and Application Control if configured in the firewall policy accepting the traffic.
+If a FortiGate or VDOM is configured for proxy-based inspection then a mixture of flow-based and proxy-based inspection occurs.
+Packets initially encounter the IPS engine, which uses the same steps described in UTM/NGFW packet flow: flow-based inspection to apply single-pass IPS and Application Control if configured in the firewall policy accepting the traffic.

 The packets are then sent to the FortiOS UTM/NGFW proxy for proxy-based inspection.
 The proxy first determines if the traffic is SSL traffic that should be decrypted for SSL inspection.
 SSL traffic to be inspected is decrypted by the proxy.
 SSL decryption is offloaded to and accelerated by CP8 or CP9 processors.

 Proxy-based inspection extracts and caches content, such as files and web pages, from content sessions and inspects the cached content for threats.
-Content inspection happens in the following order: VoIP inspection, DLP, Email Filter (Anti-Spam), Web Filtering, AntiVirus, and ICAP.
+Content inspection happens in the following order: VoIP inspection, DLP, Anti-Spam, Web Filtering, AntiVirus, and ICAP.